chihchiehchen/Sinkhorn-based-Quantization-for-Reversed-Disease-Progress/README.md

 # Sinkhorn-based-Quantization-for-Reversed-Disease-Progress
-This is the official implementation of our work "Sinkhorn-based Quantization for Reversed Disease Progress: Further Investigations"
+This is the official implementation of our work "Sinkhorn-based Quantization for Reversed Disease Progress: Further Investigations."

+## Warning!!